randerzander/HiveToPhoenix/README.md

 Apache Hive is a data warehouse style SQL engine for Apache Hadoop.
 Apache Phoenix is a SQL interface on top of Apache HBase.
 While Hive is great at executing batch and large-scale analytical queries, HBase's indexed lookups will be faster for record counts of up to a few million rows (specific count depends on a variety of factors).

 The HiveToPhoenix artifact is intended to be used as a reusable application for executing queries against Hive tables and saving results to Phoenix tables (and vice versa).
-It requires an input properties file and relies on SparkSQL's DataFrames to make data movement easy.
+It requires an input properties file (job.properties, following typical key=value format) and relies on SparkSQL's DataFrames to make data movement easy.

-The job properties (job.props) file takes the typical Java Properties file format:
+***Saving Hive queries and tables into Phoenix:***

 **Example job.properties file:** Runs 2 Hive queries and saves results + an additional table into Phoenix:
 ```